eparedes90/statisticalAnalysis/README.md

 ## File Description

-* Inside Python projects you will find a Jupyter Notebook and the data (in .csv).
-Right now is just one project in .py named 'savingRetirement'.
+* Inside ProjectBlogPost carpet you will find a Jupyter Notebook and the data used (in stata format) for the BlogPost in medium.
+The link of this Blog post is https://medium.com/@eparedes90/seven-findings-that-will-help-you-understand-saving-for-retirement-in-peru-1862b7c4e57

-* Inside R projects the carpets are subdivided into the following carpets:
+* Inside the carpets named copperExports, factorSavings, and investment efficiency are projects in R. Every project have the following subcarpets:
     * Data: raw data
     * For Analysis: Cleaned data
     * Plots: Graphs and tables